fubinf/sedrila/README.md

 ## 6.1 Bookkeeping architecture

-In a nutshell, the bookkeeping of _actual_ work hours worked by a student and of _"earned value"_ effort hours accredited by an instructure is based on the following ideas:
+In a nutshell, the bookkeeping of _actual_ work hours worked by a student and of _"earned value"_ effort hours (called "timevalue") certified by an instructor is based on the following ideas:

 - When students commit a partial or completed task XYZ, they use a prescribed format for the commit message:
-  `XYZ 1:23  my personal commit message`
+  `XYZ 1:24h  my personal commit message`
-  where `XYZ` is the official name of the task and `1:23` means the student has worked 1 hour and 23 minutes for this commit.
+  where `XYZ` is the official name of the task and `1:24h` means the student has worked 1 hour and 24 minutes for this commit.
+  Decimal fractions (`1.4h`) are possible as well.
 - A script can collect, accumulate, and tabulate these actual efforts for the student's information.
   This is also useful to evidence-based improvement of the course contents.
-- When students want to show a set of solutions for tasks to an instructor, they write the task names to a file `to_be_checked.yaml`
+- When students want to show a set of solutions for tasks to an instructor, they write the task names to a file `submission.yaml`
 - The instructor checks those tasks, adds checking results into that file, and commits it.
 This commmit is cryptographcally signed.
-  The commit message says `to_be_checked.yaml checked`.
+  The commit message says `submission.yaml checked`.
-- `sedrila.yaml` lists all instructors and their public keys.
-  This file is published along with the webpages.
-- `tasks.yaml` lists the effort values for each task and is also published along with the webpages.
+- `course.json` is published along with the webpages.
+  It lists all tasks with their dependencies and timevalues and all instructors and their public keys.
-- The script that computes the "value earned" effort hours uses these two files to
+- The script that computes the "value earned" effort hours uses `course.json` to
-  - find all `to_be_checked.yaml checked` commits that were made by an instructor
+  - find all `submission.yaml checked` commits that were made by an instructor
   - extract the list of accepted tasks from them, and
   - tabulate those tasks and compute the total earned value hours for them.
 - That script can also tabulate what the instructor did not accept, which makes practical